Date of Degree

 Copyright 2010 Robin Scott Johnson

 Johnson, Robin Scott.
-"The digital Illusio: gender, work and culture in digital game production." dissertation, University of Iowa, 2010.
+"The digital Illusio: gender, work and culture in digital game production."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.